algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 The software should be a console application working only with text. *If time allows it, an API and even a GUI might be implemented.*

-The software should be able to access data on the tanks, their sizes, and their current contents.

 The software should be able to calculate the best combination of tanks to use based on the input formula and the available wine in the tanks.

-The software should be able to track the quantity of wine being pumped from each tank and ensure that no tank is left partially full or partially empty.

 The software should be able to generate a report on the blending process, including the number of steps taken, the quantity of wine used from each tank, and the final product's characteristics.